 Goals: To investigate the form and function of anatomical features of a variety of animals, using the comparative method to assess the relative importance of evolutionary history and differing environments on morphology.
 Dissection with be emphasized.

 Content: The evolution and integration of morphology, with emphasis on the roles of homology, ontogeny, and adaptation to diverse environments as influences on form and function.

-Note: Students must concurrently register for a lecture and a corresponding 0-credit lab section of this course.
+Prerequisites: BIOL 1510 and 1520 (grades of C- or better) Note: Students must concurrently register for a lecture and a corresponding 0-credit lab section of this course.